adam-p/markdown-here/README.md

 "Building" is really just zipping.
 Create all archives relative to the `src` directory.

+Before zipping, delete the `src/common/test` directory.
+This will prevent the autotests from ending up in the release.

 An important preparatory step is to remove any system-generated hidden files that shouldn't be included in the release file (like Windows' `desktop.ini` and OS X's `.DS_Store`, etc.).
 This shell command will delete those unwanted files: